Scala Notes

 s"${a+1}"

-a: Int = 99
+perInc: Int = 10

-is used to declare a constant value.
+In Scala, val is used to declare a constant value.
 Once assigned, the value cannot be changed or reassigned.
 This ensures immutability, making code safer and easier to reason about.
-Using val
+Using val is recommended when you do not need to modify the variable after its initial assignment.

 It is generally recommended to use

-for immutability unless you specifically need to update the variable’s value.
+valfor immutability unless you specifically need to update the variable’s value.

 One of the unusual way but possible to specify the type: